Christmas Stollen – Original Dresden Stollen Recipe

 For finishing, there are more options available.

-- While the Stollen is still warm, coat it with melted butter, sugar and powder sugar at last.
+- While the Stollen is still warm, coat it with melted butter, sugar and then powder sugar.
+Let it cool down.

 - Let the Stollen cool down overnight.
 The next day, coat it with melted butter, sugar and powder sugar.